-Review of a complaint - The complainant may seek a "review" of a decision only under outcomes c. d. or e.
+Review of a complaint - The complainant may seek a "review" of a decision only under outcomes c. to f.
 Such requests must be lodged with the Monitoring Officer within 5 working days of receipt of the outcome letter.
-Any Review will be undertaken by the Monitoring Officer, this time in consultation with a different Independent Person.
-The Subject Member will be notified of the request for a "review" and the reasons given for it by the complainant.
+Any Review will be undertaken by the Monitoring Officer, this time in consultation with a different Independent

+Person.
+The Monitoring Officer will notify the Subject Member of the request for a "review" and the reasons given for it by the complainant.
 It will be a matter for the Monitoring Officer and the Independent Person if they wish to invite any comment or representations from the Subject Member at this point.

-In the case of all outcomes up to and including referral for formal investigation, the Monitoring Officer will report outcomes to the Standards Committee by updating report at each meeting
+In the case of all outcomes up to and including referral for investigation, the Monitoring Officer will report outcomes to the Standards Committee by updating report at each meeting

-Formal investigation - should the matter warrant detailed investigation, the Monitoring Officer will appoint an investigating officer.
-The investigator will conduct a thorough review within three months.
-Upon receipt of the investigator's report by the Monitoring Officer he/she will refer the matter for further decision to the Standards Committee (acting through its Standards Advisory Board), this time with the mandatory requirement to consult the Independent Person, who may determine:
+Investigation - should the matter warrant detailed investigation, the Monitoring Officer will appoint an investigating officer.
+The Investigator will conduct a thorough review within three months.
+Upon receipt of the Investigator's report by the Monitoring Officer (or by operation of the Monitoring Officer's own report under route h above) the matter will be referred for further decision to the Standards Committee (acting through its Standards Advisory Board), this time with the mandatory requirement to consult the Independent Person, who may determine: